Functional-Input Gaussian Processes with Applications to Inverse Scattering Problems: Introduction

-Despite extensive studies on surrogate modeling using GPs, the developments for functional inputs are scarce.
-Analysis of functional input is often addressed by the techniques developed in functional data analysis literature including functional linear models \citep{malfait2003historical,hall2007methodology}, generalized functional linear models \citep{james2002generalized,wang2010generalized,chen2011single}, and varying-coefficient models \citep{fan1999statistical}.
-There are recent developments on GP models.
-For example, \cite{nguyen2015gaussian} propose a functional-input GP with bilinear covariance operators and apply it to linear partial differential equations. \cite{morris2012gaussian} develops a kriging model with a covariance function specifically for time-series data. \cite{tan2019gaussian} introduces a functional-input GP model for finite element models. \cite{chen2019function} propose a spectral-distance correlation function and apply it to 3D printing.
-To the best of our knowledge, most of the existing methods are restrictive to specific applications, while a systematical study is still lacking.
+Despite extensive studies on surrogate modeling using GPs \citep{gramacy2020surrogates}, the developments for functional inputs are scarce.
+To the best of our knowledge, most of the existing development on GPs involving functional inputs are restrictive to specific applications.
+For example, \cite{nguyen2015gaussian} propose a functional-input GP with bilinear covariance operators and apply it to linear partial differential equations. \cite{morris2012gaussian} develops a kriging model with a covariance function specifically for time-series data. \cite{chen2019function} propose a spectral-distance correlation function and apply it to 3D printing.

+Functional data analysis has been extensively studied in the literature and the research involves functional inputs are often referred to as \textit{scalar-on-function regression} \citep{ramsay2005functional,kokoszka2017introduction, reiss2017methods}.
+Some approaches reduce the dimension of functional inputs by basis-expansion approximation and then perform a linear or nonlinear model in the reduced Euclidean space (see, e.g., \cite{cardot1999functional,ait2008cross,yao2010functional,muller2013continuously,mclean2014functional}).
+Another direction is to directly handle the functional inputs by spline approaches (see, e.g., \cite{ferraty2006nonparametric,preda2007regression,baillo2009local,shang2013bayesian}.
+However, most of these approaches do not incorporate Gaussian process assumptions that allow for uncertainty quantification in the construction of surrogate models.

+The focus of this paper is to introduce a new class of Gaussian process (GP) surrogate models for functional inputs.
+There are recent studies on surrogate modeling where GP is applied to functional inputs based on truncated basis expansion \citep{shi2008curve,tan2019gaussian,li2021gaussian}.
+Ideas along this line are intuitive and easy to implement; however, there are three drawbacks.
+First, basis expansion requires an explicit specification of basis functions.
+Second, basis expansion approximates the functional input and achieves dimension reduction by a finite truncation of the basis functions, which can introduce additional bias to the model.
+Third, scaling up the techniques developed by basis expansion to high dimensional functional inputs is challenging due to the curse of dimensionality.

+To tackle these problems with functional inputs, a new GP surrogate is proposed by introducing a new class of kernel functions that are directly defined on a functional space.
+It is shown that the proposed kernels are closely connected to the idea of basis expansion without the need of specifying individual basis and without the loss of efficiency due to finite truncation.
+The procedure is general and provides a parsimonious model especially for high dimensional problems, in which cases basis-expansion approaches often require a great amount of basis functions for high quality approximation.
+Numerical comparisons with the idea of basis expansion for functional inputs are conducted in the simulation studies as well as in the application of inverse scattering problem.
+The empirical results of the proposed surrogate model appear to outperform those based on basis expansion in terms of prediction accuracy and uncertainty quantification.